 QUT has standardised abbreviations for award titles.
-A complete list of award titles, including approved abbreviations and details of QUT's standard abbreviations, is held on the Teaching website.
+A complete list of award titles, including approved abbreviations and details of QUT's standard abbreviations, is available on the QUT website.
 Any variation to the standard abbreviation must be approved by University Academic Board.
-For a new term to be used in an award title, an appropriate abbreviation must be proposed to and approved by the University Academic Board as part of accreditation (C/4.1.3 (f)).
+For a new term to be used in an award title, an appropriate abbreviation must be proposed to and approved by the University Academic Board as part of accreditation (C/4.1.3).
 The approved abbreviations list is periodically updated to record new terms.

 QUT uses a credit point system for all coursework courses for the purposes of calculating student load (Equivalent Full Time Student Load - EFTSL) for internal and external reporting.
 The credit point value is a measure of the proportion of the volume of learning which the unit represents to a student, and is the weighting used to calculate a student's grade point average (GPA).
 The total credit points per full-time year of a course is 96.
 Any variation is approved by University Academic Board and is regarded as overload or underload.

 Consistent with the Australian Qualifications Framework (AQF) Explanation on Volume of Learning, the generally accepted length of time used for designing educational participation for a full-time year, which includes teaching, learning and assessment activities, is approximately 1200 hours.
 Using this guide, and recognising that actual time will vary for each students, a 12 credit unit is designed to take approximately 150 hours.